-Assessment 3: 20 100 Week 8, 10 April 2022
+Assessment 3: 20 100 Week 9, 13 April 2022 Group Assignment

-Group Assignment Week 10, 22 April

-2022

 You will work in a collaborative team to research a clinical or health topic related to the concepts covered in the course.
 As part of the assessment, your group is required to negotiate a topic with the course convenors.
-Some topic suggestions are provided as a guide.
+Some topic suggestions will be provided as a guide.

-The format of the final submission includes a team-produced information resource (past examples and marking rubric are provided) and an individual reflection on the development of your teamwork skills during the task (500 words).
+The format of the final submission includes a team-produced video (marking rubric provided) and an individual reflection on the development of your teamwork skills during the task (500 words).